-How to Make Creamy Pumpkin Curry Soup
+How to Make Pumpkin Curry Soup

-Reduce temperature slightly, add chopped onions and mushrooms,* stirring frequently, sauté until tender, about 5 minutes.
+Start by melting butter over medium-high heat, then reduce temperature slightly, add chopped onions and mushrooms,* stirring frequently, sauté until tender, about 5 minutes.
 I’m actually not a mushroom fan, it’s a texture thing, but I really do like the flavor of mushrooms, so if they are ground up in a recipe, I’m just fine!

 TIP* I bought pre-sliced ‘shrooms, but feel free to slice and clean ’em yourself if you prefer.

 YES!
 Swap out the all purpose flour with subbing regular flour for GF All-Purpose flour!